 Many students, faculty, and staff use bicycles as a convenient way to get to SCU.
 In addition to having bicycle racks located throughout campus, Santa Clara has two bicycle programs that make the campus very user friendly.Derozap is a campus bicycle commuter program encouraging individuals that work at the University to commute to campus in a more sustainable manner.
 For each day that a commuter rides their bike, they will receive a point.
 These points are then redeemable by the commuter for parking in the future.

 SCU provides public electric vehicle charging stations on campus.
-These stations are free for campus parking permit holders or cost $1.00 per hour for all other users with a maximum charge of $6.00.
+These stations are free for campus parking permit holders for the first 4 hours or cost $2.00 per hour for all other users with a maximum charge of $6.00.
 The stations were installed as part of a grant, and they fill a gap as the nearest stations are at the SJC airport, downtown San Jose, and along the peninsula.
 Users registered with the ChargePoint Network can see available charging stations online.

 Santa Clara has partnered with Zipcar to expand transportation opportunities for students, faculty, staff, and community members.
 After enrolling in the program on Zipcar's web site, participants can choose to reserve a Toyota Prius, Scion xB, or Honda Insight.
 Most vehicles are available for use 24 hours a day, seven days a week.
 There are five vehicles located in the Mission lot and eight located in the Accolti lot.